-Dunstanburgh Castle occupies a lonely crag overlooking a spectacular beach of wave-rounded basalt boulders.
+Dunstanburgh Castle occupies a lonely crag overlooking a spectacular beach of wave-rounded dolerite boulders.
 In winter, the sun rises behind the castle as seen from this viewpoint, giving the possibility of a colourful sky.
-Basalt is dark and needs to be wet in order to bring it to life.
+Dolerite is dark and needs to be wet in order to bring it to life.
 This visit to Northumberland was scheduled for a day on which high tide fell about two hours before sunrise, so the falling tide would leave wet rocks surrounded by softly flowing water towards the top of the beach.

 F/16, 2.5 seconds, ISO 200